Marijuana (Cannabis):

 In addition to the strength of dosing (number of milligrams), an important variable in determining dosing with cannabis-basesd products is the balance or ratio of the constituents, particularly Δ9-THC (THC) and CBD.
 It has been established that the ratio of THC to CBD influences the clinical benefit as well as the likelihood and severity of side effects.
 Ultimately, however, the final determination of optimal dosing will be individually determined for each patient and initially will likely require trial and error dosing.
 The inexperienced, novice user must start at a low dose and proceed to increase their dose slowly to avoid undesirable side effects.
 In general, the recommended dosing limit for THC is 30 mg/day unless otherwise advised by recommending physician.

-• Up to 2.5mg: One may may feel the desired relief.
+• Up to 2.5mg: One may feel the desired benefit, including nerve pain, side effects minimal to mild.

 • 6 – 15mg: Euphoria and impaired coordination may occur.